 Become an Oak Keeper

-Oak Keepers are a special group - they have the skills and motivation to take care of the local oak woods.
+Oak Keepers are a special group – they have the skills and motivation to take care of the local oak woods.
 You can be an Oak Keeper too!
-Each Spring, TLC offers a series of four workshops that are open to anyone with an interest in oaks and their preservation/proliferation.
-You will learn the basics of understanding a woodland's history as a way to guide restoration, how to identify woodland trees and shrubs - both native and non-native varieties, learn the proper techniques for restoring an oak woodland, and connect with a community of people who care about taking care of our local oak woods.
+Each Spring, TLC offers a series of workshops that are open to anyone with an interest in oaks and their preservation/proliferation.
+You learn a variety of skills from a series of up to five different workshops throughout the year.
+After completing five courses you will earn a variety of benefits.

 Whether planted in your yard or at a public park, planting oaks is one of the best things you can do for the local environment.
 Click on the links below to learn more about some of the opportunities for planting oaks in McHenry County: